puresight/puresight.github.io/tech/_posts/2016-05-05-meetup-calendar.md

 For me, this life hack works today.
 And I hope it helps you, too!
-So you'll remember to attend the meetups you signed up for, leave on time, and arrive early enough to get a snack and enjoy conversation.
+So you'll remember to attend the meetups you signed up for, leave on time, and arrive early enough to get a snack, and enjoy conversation.